Pagosa Springs, Colorado: History

 After the Civil War, the United States government considered building a convalescent hospital in Pagosa Springs.
 However, the hospital project was cancelled, and the lands platted by the U.S. Army were sold to private parties who capitalized on the thermal mineral springs.
 Along the banks of the San Juan river, simple wooden bathhouses were constructed.

 In the late 1880s, Dr. Mary Winter Fisher ventured west from Chicago to found a medical and healing practice in Pagosa Springs.
-The medical center in the town is named in her honor.
+The medical center in the town is named after her.

-In the 1930s, Cora Woods built a geothermal swimming pool and several small cabins on the Northeast corner of land she purchased from Bill Lynn, a local entrepreneur.
+In the 1930s, Cora Woods built a geothermal swimming pool fed with water from the hot springs, along with several small cabins on the Northeast corner of land she purchased from Bill Lynn, a local entrepreneur.
 There were a total of 23 cabins with no electricity, dirt floors, wood stoves, and oak iceboxes.
 In the 1950s, the Giordano family purchased the property from Cora Woods.
 The Giordanos were European coal miners who had settled in the Walsenburg, Colorado area.
 They dug additional geothermal wells, and built an enclosed bathhouse next to the thermal water swimming pool.

-In the 1980s, Pagosa Springs received federal funding from the Department of Energy to drill two geothermal wells to heat buildings in the small downtown area of the town.
+In the 1980s, Pagosa Springs received federal funding from the Department of Energy to drill two geothermal wells to heat buildings in the small downtown area of town.
 In the 1990s, the town built a new pipeline and municipal bridge to deliver mineral springs water to a new resort.

+1911 flood

+On October 5, 1911, a flood occurred in Archuleta County, destroying the town's water supply pipeline and all the bridges throughout the county, including the bridges across the San Juan River.
+A cable was installed across the river providing residents a way to cross, and also to distribute food to those stranded by the flood.
+Many structures were damaged or destroyed including the electric plant.
+Train service as well as mail delivery halted in Pagosa Springs due to the train tracks being washed out.